 The Committee maintains stock ownership targets for our named executive officers to achieve.
 For this purpose, the shares may be owned directly, in trust, or through any unvested time-based or earned performance-based restricted share units.
 The ownership guidelines were implemented to encourage named executive officers to maintain a meaningful equity interest in the Company and a shared commitment to value creation.
 We believe the equity ownership interests that result from our stock ownership guidelines will enhance the motivation of our executives.
-All of our named executive officers meet their required level of ownership.
+Every October, we evaluate the equity ownership of each executive officer to ensure compliance with their ownership requirement.
+The ownership requirement guidelines are 3x base salary for the CEO position and 2x base salary for the other named executive officers.
+In 2020, all of our named executives met their ownership requirement, with the exception of Ms. Tomlin, who has until August 2022 to meet her ownership requirement.